gconnect/BramblSc-Assessment/service-kit.md

 # Overview of Service Kit

 This section provides a decent introduction to the Service Kit, but it could be significantly improved for clarity, developer accessibility, and completeness.
+Having gone through the [service kit](https://topl.github.io/BramblSc/docs/current/service-kit/big-picture) section of the documentation.
 Below are the key suggestions for improvement:

 ---